-At the end of quarter two, across the Council's eight service areas there were 56 risks recorded in their risk registers.
-The Council's Corporate Risk Register includes 19 of the 56 risks that are considered to pose the most risk to the delivery of Council services and achievement of its Corporate Objectives.
-The 19 Corporate Risks consisted of:
+The Council's Corporate Risk Register includes 18 of the 52 risks that are considered to pose the most risk to the delivery of Council services and achievement of its Corporate Objectives.
+The 18 Corporate Risks consisted of:

-- 11 Severe risks (15 to 25);
+- 10 Severe risks (15 to 25);

 - 6 Major Risks (7 to 14); and

 - 2 Moderate Risks (4 to 6).

-In comparison to the quarter one (2020/21) risk register (presented to Cabinet in October 2020), there were no new risks or risks escalated risks from service area risk registers.
-There were also no risks closed or de-escalated back into service area registers for monitoring.
-At the end of quarter 2, there was one risk that had increased, four had decreased, and fourteen risks that had remained the same as quarter one.
+In comparison to the quarter two (2020/21) risk register, there were no new risks or risks escalated risks from service area risk registers.
+There was one corporate risk closed and no risks de-escalated back into service area registers for monitoring.
+At the end of quarter 3, there was two risk scores had increased, three had decreased, and 13 risks had remained the same as quarter two.